- Many people want to know how to implement Lean supply chain approaches.

 Issue #7: Developed Under Post War Austerity

 Toyota, and other Japanese companies, developed techniques for dealing with the difficult economic circumstances following WWII.
 While the US was untouched after WWII, Japan had been heavily bombed.
-Setting up the supply chain for long production runs and large lot sizes were not going to be an effective strategy as the level of demand was very low.
+Setting up the supply chain for long production runs and large lot sizes was not an effective strategy as the level of demand was shallow.
 Therefore, the TPS was developed under conditions of austerity.

 “For decades America cut costs by mass producing fewer types of cars.
 It was an American work style – but not a Japanese one.
 Our problem was how to cut costs while producing a small number of many types of cars.”

 But even Taiichi Ohno implies that often this approach was not followed in Japan once production volumes increased:

 “Then during the 15 year period beginning in 1959-1960, Japan experienced unusually rapid economic growth.
 As a result, mass production, American-style was still used effectively in many areas.”

 However, authors on TPS/Lean/JIT will often leave out the fact that these approaches were developed under a period of austerity.